H3licopter/beanstalk/README.md

   *The only BS in programming should be in the filename*

-  ⚠️<sub>This is currently a work in progress compiler.
-It's not reccomended you try and actually use it yet!</sub>⚠️
+  ⚠️  <sub>This is currently a work in progress compiler.
+It's not reccomended you try and actually use it yet!</sub>  ⚠️

 </div>

 ---

 ## Principles
-  - Fast Development of UIs and  content heavy pages
+  - Fast Development of UIs and  content heavy web pages
   - Concise, minimal and consistent syntax
   - All-in-one design with minimal dependencies and boilerplate
-  - The compiler should do most of the annoying work for you and help catch common bugs
+  - The compiler should do most of the annoying work for you and help catch common bugs without compromising on very fast compile times (No slow LLVM backend)
   - Batteries included.
 Opinionated about how to do common fiddly tasks

 ## Planned Features
 Beanstalk can be thought of as:
-1. Mega-extended Markdown.
+1. Mega-extended Markdown
 2. What would a good Javascript/HTML/CSS replacement look like, if it was actually designed to be used everywhere and had the hindsight of modern programming language design with no constraints on convention or backwards compatibility?
-3. Eventually a general UI language for native C/C++ based applications
+3. Eventually a general UI language for native C/C++ based applications, with C planned to be the target output

-The design is generalised enough to eventually target more than just the web.
 Beanstalk outputs HTML, CSS and JS/WASM all in one consistent syntax without having to switch between any languages, or even a different file.

-All the basic stuff needed for quickly building a good website will be built into the compiler, so you can focus on the content and design, not the boilerplate.
+All the basic stuff needed for quickly building a good website will be built into the compiler, so you can focus on the content and high level design decisions, not the boilerplate.

-Beanstalk aims to become an entire self-contained ecosystem for building webpages, UIs and even server side code, with a focus on simplicity and speed of development.
+Beanstalk aims to become an entire self-contained ecosystem for building webpages, UIs and even server side code and native applications, with a focus on simplicity and speed of development.

 ## Overview
 When creating a page or UI in Beanstalk, you make Scenes.